RedHatNordicsSA/ansible-roadshow/labs/lab-9/README.md

 # :star: More to read

 [Molecule](https://molecule.readthedocs.io/en/latest/) is a project designed to aid in the development and testing of Ansible roles.
-It's opinionated and helps enforcing best practices by verifying syntax, style, idempotence...
+It's opinitated and help enforcing best practices by verifying syntax, style, idempotence...
 It can even run tests after your playbook was run with a framework like [Testinfra](https://testinfra.readthedocs.io/en/latest/).

 Check the documentation for more information: https://molecule.readthedocs.io/en/latest/